 Vortex Control Self-Defense is a close combat martial art that draws different techniques and methods from various sources such as Kung Fu, Wing Chun, Eskrima, and other Asian martial arts.
 This discipline is one of the best martial arts for street fighting since it teaches how to use and defend against various weapons.

-Learn to protect yourself with this all-in-one training manual, because Vortex Control Self-Defense is easy to learn and devastating to apply!
+because Vortex Control Self-Defense is easy to learn and devastating to apply!

 8. Military Self-Defense Training

 Military self-defense training is one of the most intense martial arts training you can undertake.
 The methods and techniques being taught are usually for life and death situations.
 Going through military training will improve your survival skills, and you will also learn how to handle weapons.
 It is one of the best martial arts for multiple attackers since special forces and soldiers are trained to take on a lot of enemies at once.
 If you are someone who has an interest in guns and does not want to spend time perfecting katas and forms, then military self-defense training would be a great choice for you.

 Like Krav Maga and Systema, military self-defense training is one of the toughest martial arts disciplines to study and borrows knowledge from different traditional martial arts.
 It is modern and teaches techniques you could use on a case to case basis.
 We would highly suggest this discipline because of the efficiency of the techniques which are designed to immediately subdue an opponent.

 Escrima/Arnis is a martial art that originated in the Philippines.
 It is a fighting art that focuses on the use of weapons such as sticks and knives.
 The term Eskrima came from the Spanish word for fencing.
 In the West, this art is commonly known as Kali.
 This is a dangerous martial art and is considered deadly to the point that Spanish invaders had to ban the study of it.
 The art of Escrima/Arnis only survived because it was disguised as a dance.